Chandu-4444/Chandu-4444.github.io/_posts/2022-01-17-linear-regresssion-code.md

 ---
 layout: post
 title: "Linear Regression from scratch code in Python"
-subtitle: "Implementation of Linear Regressin algorithm from scratch"
+subtitle: "Implementation of Linear Regression algorithm from scratch"
 background: ""
 tags: code
 use_math: true